DILCISBoard/E-ARK-AIP/index.md

 ## Logical and physical AIP

-*Definition:* The *logical AIP* is the set of digital objects and metadata representing an entire intellectual entity regardless of the physical manifestation.
+*Definition:* The *logical AIP* is the set of digital objects and metadata representing an entire intellectual entity regardless of the physical manifestation or packaging.

 *Definition:* The *physical AIP* is the manifestation of a logical AIP in form of one or several container files.